 Non-members are always welcome to join our organized hikes.
-See the benefits of becoming a member, which includes discounts at some local stores.
+See the benefits of becoming a member.

 Do I have to wear hiking shoes or boots?

 We recommend that you wear sturdy footwear appropriate for the weather and terrain.
 Some of our trails are wide and flat and are well suited to hiking sandals.
-However, some of our trails are quite rugged and natural, and home to sharp sticks, spiders and other prickly, stingy things.
+However, some of our trails are quite rugged and natural, and home to sharp sticks, spiders and other prickly, stingy things such as poison ivy.
 Protect your feet and ankles, and have an enjoyable hike.